 I've heard alot of good things about this film, even had in my queue several years ago when I was on a WWII kick but still have yet to watch it.
 Hopefully I'll get to this month.

 Featuring a star-studded cast, this bittersweet drama follows the abiding friendship among five tight-knit women who congregate at a beauty parlor in a small Louisiana town to laugh, cry and discuss their lives.

 This is a movie I've glanced past on cable over the years but have never truly sat down to watch.
 Probably not one I will plan to watch this month, but I know there are probably some ladies who have enjoyed it and might want to revisit.

 Rob Lowe and Demi Moore star as two veterans of the Chicago singles scene trying their best to get comfortable with the "c" word: commitment.
 Both consult their well-meaning friends: one a wisecracking sex adviser and the other a doubting girlfriend.

 This movie was just recently remade, released on Valentine's Day just this year starring Kevin Hart.
 I can't speak to the original as I've never seen it, but I didn't hear many objections to the remake as compared to say RoboCop.

-Dreaming of space travel, teenage science whiz Ben Crandall and his best friend Wolfgang create an interplanetary spacecraft in a homemade laboratory.
+Rated PG Add to queue Dreaming of space travel, teenage science whiz Ben Crandall and his best friend Wolfgang create an interplanetary spacecraft in a homemade laboratory.
 It isn't long before the two pals are zooming off to another galaxy.

 It's been years since I've watched this movie.
 I remember it being a "Goonies meets Flight of the Navigator" type kid's film.
 With 78% on Rotten Tomatoes and 3.7 on Netflix, it sounds like this overlooked gem still holds up.